cloudogu/jenkins/docs/development/plugin_test_en.md

 The `pct.jar` can be created using `mvn clean package` from the pct-repository.

 ### Problems using PCT
 Some of the plugins are quite old and maybe deprecated.
-The PCT has some problems testing these plugins
+The PCT has some problems testing these plugins.

 #### Unauthenticated Git protocol
 The `pom.xml` might contain a reference to the source-code-repository using an unauthenticated Git protocol on port 9418 like `git://github.com/jenkinsci/async-http-client-plugin.git`.